Disclaimer: I do not own Harry Potter or the Avengers. Unfortunately.

 "What about you then?"
 Harry questioned.

-"I'm changing your magical core, Harry into that of an Asgardian's.
+"I'm changing your magical core, Harry, to reflect my own.
+Changing from a mortal core to an immortal one.
 It's not a simple thing.
 In fact it's not something that anyone bar the All-Father should be attempting."

-"Wait, you're turning me into an Asgardian?"
+"Wait, you're turning me into an immortal?"
 Harry frowned at him.

 "No, that would be entirely impossible.
-Only the All-Father has the ability to gift the true powers of an Asgardian.
+Only the All-Father has the ability to gift the true powers of an immortal.
 What I am doing should only change your core.
-I'm rebuilding your magic with my own, which is why I am forced into recreating it in the image of an Asgardian.
+I'm rebuilding your magic with my own, which is why I am forced into recreating it in the image of an immortal, a Jotun to be exact considering I myself am a Jotun.
 It is the only way to salvage it since your wizard magical core is hopelessly torn to shreds.
 Of course there might be some unforeseen effects.
 This has never been done before."